iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 2.md

 SyntaxError:leading zeros in decimal integer literals are not permitted
 ```

-Python does not allow comma as number delimiter.
+Python does not allow comma as a number delimiter.
 Use underscore _ as a delimiter instead.

 _**Example 3:**_